Georgia Herpetological Association & Rescue

 Pick up in Midway, south of Savannah

-Yussie: adult, female, 3 years old, Green Iguana.
-Yussie has a typical iguana temperament, although she is a bit on the shy side.
-Iguanas need a home where their owner has patience or experience, as this is not a species for a beginner.
-She will need a larger enclosure with plenty of climbs.
+Yussie: adult, male, 3 years old, Green Iguana.
+Yussie has a typical iguana temperament, although he is a bit on the shy side.
+Iguanas require a home where their owner has patience and experience, as this is not a species for beginners.
+He will need a larger enclosure with plenty of climbs.

 Pick up in Rockmart, NW Georgia

-Spyro: sub-adult, male, Leopard Gecko.
+Spyro: adult, 3 years old, male, Leopard Gecko.
 Spyro is a beautiful leopard gecko and loves to come out for dips in his pool and his bugs!
 He came to us with some shed impaction on his eye, but this has cleared up with proper husbandry (please do not submit applications with heat lamps for this reason).
-As he is young, he still has some growing to do.
-He eats well!
+He is a very gentle guy and would do well with a family as long as they practiced safe handling.
+For an additional donation, Spyro can come with a 20-gallon enclosure.

 Pick up in Decatur